Shazahn Padamsee

-Shazahn Padamsee is an Indian actress and model who primarily worked in Hindi films.
+Shazahn Padamsee Kanakia (born 18 October 1987) is an Indian actress and model who primarily works in Hindi and Telugu films.
 Daughter of noted actors Alyque Padamsee and Sharon Prabhakar, she made her first film appearance in the 2009 Hindi film Rocket Singh: Salesman of the Year.
-After her début film, she went on to appear in two non-Hindi Indian films, gaining credit from critics for her performance, before featuring in Madhur Bhandarkar's Dil Toh Baccha Hai Ji in a prominent role.
+Padamsee's other notable roles were in the commercially successful films Orange (2010), Dil Toh Baccha Hai Ji (2011), Housefull 2 (2012) and Masala (2013).

+Early life and family

+Padamsee's father Alyque Padamsee was a veteran theater actor who was born into a traditional family from the Kutch region of Gujarat.
+In 2011, Shahzahn revealed that she is inspired by Buddhism and is more spiritual than religious, adding, "I believe in God.
+But more so, I believe in all religions".

 Career

 After appearances in several stage performances including her father's play Unspoken Dialogues, Shazahn Padamsee appeared in several national advertisements, whilst auditioning for roles in Hindi films.
 After a film with Vivek Vaswani failed to materialise, she successfully auditioned for the part in Yash Raj Films' Rocket Singh: Salesman of the Year opposite Ranbir Kapoor.
 Shazhan played Sherena in the film, the first customer who treats the titular character with respect during his job as a salesman.
 Although she played a leading female role, her screen-time was minimal leading to critics claiming that her role had little scope.
 The film opened to positive reviews, but the lack of publicity became a reason for it becoming a failure commercially at the box office.

 Her second and third films were released on the same day, both being films in Tamil and Telugu respectively.
 In Kanimozhi, Shazahn played the role of Anu, a girl in the neighbourhood who the lead actor, played by Jai is nervous to express his feelings to.
 She had been approached after the director had looked through an online portfolio, and only signed after consent from her father.
 Upon release, the film gained mixed reviews with Shazahn's portrayal of her character being criticised.
 Critics claimed that she "looked pretty and was photographed well" but she could have "expressed more energy and expression" into her role, labelling her as a Barbie doll.
 However her Telugu film Orange garnered more positive reviews and Shazahn's portrayal of her role was better received by critics.
 Shazahn's character of Rooba, originally named after a song in the film, appeared in a flashback sequence as the girlfriend of the protagonist played by Ram Charan Teja.
 A critic said her performance was "a delight to watch" and that "Padamsee looks set for a long innings down South", whilst similar claims the critics from Sify and The Hindu claims that she "shines in her role" and that she "brings freshness to the screen".